 Eating a balanced diet, regular exercise and getting enough sleep can really help.
-You might also want to try to:
+You might also want to try to do the following:

-- Prioritise your activities.
+Prioritise your activities.
 Low mood can cause us to feel tired all the time and this then stops us from doing those things that are important or enjoyable to us.
-It is important to try and get a balance in life.
+It's important to try to get a balance in life.
 When your energy levels are low, try to prioritise activities that will give you a sense of achievement, enjoyment or closeness, as these are the ones that will boost your sense of self-esteem or enhance relationships with your loved ones.

-- Talk to someone.
+Talk to someone.
 Staying connected with people is really important when your mood is low and staying in contact with people is more important than ever at the moment.
-Talk to family and friends about how you are feeling; there are lots of ways you can do this, including WhatsApp, Skype, Zoom and FaceTime.
-You could also join our In Touch Facebook group or contact our nurse-led Support Line.
+Talk to family and friends about how you are feeling.
+There are lots of ways you can do this, including WhatsApp, Skype, Zoom and FaceTime.
+You could also join our In Touch Facebook group or contact our support line.

 If you're still feeling down or no longer get pleasure from things for most of each day, and this lasts for several weeks, you may be experiencing depression.
-If you think you are experiencing depression you can talk to your GP about things that might help.
-You can find out more about the symptoms of depression on the NHS website.
+If you think you're experiencing depression you can talk to your GP about things that might help.
+Find out more about the symptoms of depression.

 Q. I'm feeling very isolated.
 What can I do to help me to stay connected to friends and family and help me stay mentally well?

-- Videoconference with friends of family using online platforms such as WhatsApp, Skype, Zoom, or FaceTime.
+Videoconference with friends or family using online platforms such as WhatsApp, Skype, Zoom, or FaceTime.

-It is quite common to feel worried, scared or helpless about the current situation.
-Remember that this is a difficult time for everyone and sharing how you are feeling and the things you are doing to cope with family and friends can help them too.
+It's quite common to feel worried, scared or helpless about the current situation.
+Remember that this is a difficult time for everyone and sharing how you're feeling and the things you are doing to cope with family and friends can help them too.